ePages-de/epages-devportal/_posts/2018/2018-06-21-kubernetes-deployments-with-helm-secrets.md

 authors: ["Alex"]
 ---

-In the first two parts of this mini-series ([part 1](/blog/tech-stories/kubernetes-deployments-with-helm), [part 2](/blog/tech-stories/kubernetes-deployments-with-helm-templates)) my colleague Dirk wrote an introduction to Helm, he explained how to create Charts and work with Templates and Values.
+In the first two parts of this mini-series, my colleague Dirk gave an introduction to Helm where he explained how to [create charts](/blog/tech-stories/kubernetes-deployments-with-helm), and how to work with [templates and values](/blog/tech-stories/kubernetes-deployments-with-helm-templates).

 In this final part we will look into how we can work with secrets.
 I will show you a way to work with encrypted values so that secrets can be checked into version control alongside the chart without any concern.